 You may need a pneumonia shot too

 If you smoke cigarettes, or are in a high-risk group, you may need extra protection.
 You may need a one-time shot to prevent pneumonia, as well as your flu shot.
 People with certain conditions, like sickle cell disease or HIV, also should get a pneumonia shot.

 It’s easy to get your flu shot

 Just go to your doctor’s office or clinic. *Adults can also get a flu shot at most retail pharmacies in our network.
-Check the pharmacy locator for a pharmacy near you: https://www.mercycareplan.com/find-a-pharmacy.
+Click the Find a Pharmacy link at the top of this page.
 Make sure your local pharmacy is giving flu shots before you go.
 You don’t need a prescription to get your flu shot and there’s no copay.

 *Members over 18 years of age